virto-network/website/docs/whitepaper.md

 ## 3. Infrastructure

-Local communities and Marketplaces are the main key entities in charge of providing infrastructure to the network, although anyone can run the necessary software to to participate, it becomes a **requirement** for them as they have the economic incentives to do so.
+Local and Commercial communities are the main key entities in charge of providing infrastructure to the network, although anyone can run the necessary software to to participate, it becomes a **requirement** for them as they have the economic incentives to do so.